erom-teknas/jira-github-webhook/README.md

 To use this workflow:

 1. Fork this repository. 🍴
-2. Create or modify your own GitHub Actions workflow file in your repository, and paste the content of `main.workflow` into it. 📄
+2. Create or modify your own GitHub Actions workflow file in your repository, and paste the content of `jira-github-automation.yaml` into it. 📄
 3. Trigger the workflow manually by selecting "Run workflow" and providing the Jira issue key as an input. 🔑

 ## Inputs 💼